 From the parking lot here, the main trail took us to a couple of different viewpoints at the top of Kaaterskill Falls.

-Take care as there have been a number of deaths in the park over the past few years alone.
+Take care as even though it’s one of the top things to do in the Catskills, there have been a number of deaths in the park over the past few years alone.

 The green mountains of the Northern Catskills seemed to stretch on endlessly…